cirrusidentity/ssp-proxy-tutorial/2_IdP_Setup/README.md

 `authproc` filters are SSPs way to perform processing after authentication occurs.
-This lets you do things like attribute mapping, attribute release, etc. In this case it will map the friendly attriubte names we defined in `authsources.php` to the OID version of those names.
+This lets you do things like attribute mapping, attribute release, etc. In this case it will map the friendly attribute names we defined in `authsources.php` to the OID version of those names.
 This mapping process is controlled by attribute maps.
 You can run `docker exec -it idp head /var/simplesamlphp/attributemap/name2oid.php` to get a sense of the